 These special phrases are the basis of all organic (unpaid) traffic via search engines and, with Google alone processing over 40,000 search queries every second, it’s critical you’re on the list for the right keyphrases.

-Defining the phrases you want to rank for is known as keyphrase research, which is an in-depth, vital part of any SEO strategy and should be the foundation for all digital marketing.
+Defining the phrases you want to rank for is known as keyphrase research, which is an in-depth, vital part of any SEO strategy and should be the base for all digital marketing.

 What does keyphrase research involve?